lizhangqu/support-application/README.md

 ### RouteCompat

-Route the Activity Like open the Url.
+RouteCompat can open the Activity like open the Url.

 **declare url information at intent-filter node in AndroidManifest.xml**